acegoal07/HouseParty/assets/php/website/README.md

 ## Spotify Middleman API

-This API facilitates interactions with the Spotify API and manages database operations for specific data requirements.
+This API facilitates interactions with the Spotify API and manages database operations required to support the party functionality.

 <hr>